STRDeepRL/week-1-intro-to-deep-rl-and-agent-training-environments-Jkaslam/submission/HW1_Answers.md

 # Answer

 Having the correct scale for rewards drastically affects how quickly the agent converges to an optimal policy.
 I did a 3 way comparison where the penalty for using the pickup command was -.2, -.2/100 and -.2/1280.
 At step 124,000 the mean episode lengths were 1280, 1263 and 16.62 respectively.
+Any episode length less than 1280 means that the agent successfully unlocked the door.
+So a mean episode length of 16.62 means that the agent is very quickly picking up the key and heading to the door to open it.
 As tasks get more complicated and convergence becomes slower, I can see how choosing the right rewards scale will be vitally important.